turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 - supporting considerations and missing evidence;
 - boundaries, alternatives, counterexamples, and possible tests;
 - its likely semantic home and any documents it would affect.

+For a **nuclear-reactor, sublimation, and un-reason** analogy candidate, preserve the originating peaceful-power and failing-plant picture while separating three
+branches: loss of regulation, cooling, or containment maps de-binding or desublimation; effective conversion serving a destructive end maps destructive sublimation; captured safety logic maps un-reason.
+Do not turn a reactor into an atomic bomb, drive into literal fuel, Night or the Real into an energy stock, madness into meltdown, or the containment image into authority for coercion.
+Where Jonathan Pageau's ARC 2026 Grail question is proposed as a source bridge, preserve his Grail/Lance images, question of whom technological power serves, Moloch-trap framing, and possible reversal from tool use to tool service while marking any transcript used as official or third-party.
+Treat the decomposition across declared and effective beneficiaries, operative objectives, sacrificed goods, principal--instrument relations, correction, and temporal trajectory as a project-developed service-direction audit.
+Capability and efficiency do not establish life-drive, while destructive effect alone does not establish one hidden beneficiary, literal Moloch, AI consciousness, conspiracy, un-reason, or a Ragnarök trajectory.

+For an **un-reason--Babelization** relation, preserve the distinction that the shared real world may remain causally common while ceasing to be epistemically common around a protected account.
+Separate ordinary disagreement, localized un-reason, epistemic semantic decoupling as a descriptive interpersonal or domain-level bridge, and cultural interoperability breakdown below the anti-Babel floor.
+Test the surviving reality-correction interface through predeclared defeaters, reciprocal standards, independent observers, differentiated predictions, and actual revision after failure.
+Do not infer cultural Babelization from one self-sealing dispute, failed persuasion, or inability to agree, and do not turn a domain-specific finding into a permanent classification of the person.
+When joint truth-seeking is unavailable, distinguish proportionate documentation, operational verification, boundaries, appeal, and exit from punishment or coercion based merely on belief or affiliation.

+For a **farming, reality-mediated education, and severe-Babelization secession-or-force** candidate, preserve the originating qualification that farming can educate an adult **without person-directed force** because voluntarily assumed responsibility places action under material consequence.
+Distinguish reality's causal resistance from human compulsion and preserve the central licensed inference that public reason lets arguments lose without requiring their human bearers to be defeated.
+Preserve the originating compressions **“Farming educates without coercive authority because reality supplies the correction”** and **“Reality is the thing that hurts if you act against it.”** Preserve the explicit transformation from **“the beginning of wisdom is the fear of God”** to **“the beginning of wisdom is the fear of truth”** and its secular implication that neither desire, identity, status, nor interpretation is sovereign over what is true.
+Link that posture to *piety toward the real* while keeping the fear-of-truth wording a project-developed secular maxim rather than a Biblical quotation, reduction of God to empirical fact, or warrant for submission to a self-appointed truth authority.
+Apply the political fork only where incompatible binding outputs remain unavoidable and mutually legitimate common adjudication has failed.
+Then test whether jurisdiction can be separated or one answer must be imposed.
+When power itself decides valid claims, standards, rights, and exceptions, describe the operation as open domination.
+Classify it as *Machtpolitik* only if the stricter composite gate is also satisfied: a power-seeking objective, captured or exploited ideological power, Culture Mechanics, Cipollan bandit–carrier payoff asymmetry, and a systemic-lying core.
+Do not make farming, pain, survival, prosperity, collapse, or secession a truth, justice, or causation oracle.
+Preserve common rights, externality, delay, cost-transfer, appeal, and local-capture boundaries.
+Michael Esfeld supplies the external reason--power bridge, not the project-specific farming mapping, fork, or soft-secession design.
+Preserve the further originating claim that secession is the only non-overpowering exit once the fork's conditions hold, together with the preference for a soft form because it more easily leaves the door to reunion open.
+Test whether the common shell is actually feasible, whether separation reduces compulsory supremacy, and whether contact and correction can continue.
+Treat restored interoperability and reunion as voluntary possibilities, not guaranteed outcomes, duties, or grounds for compelling present unity.

+For the clarified **Pure-Ideology Culture Program multi-mind-self** candidate, retain the claim only as a typed conjunction: load-bearing Pure-Ideology finality, sufficiently integrated collective agency, closure against accessible defeat and reciprocal correction, compulsory supremacy, an incompatible binding output, severe Babelization, and an unavoidable common decision.
+Neither Pure-Ideology nor multi-mind-self status alone entails force or rejection of coexistence.
+A programme can bargain tactically while refusing to authorize a reciprocal procedure to defeat its compulsory claim; distinguish these two senses of negotiation.
+Accepting bounded jurisdiction can remove compulsory supremacy without changing the Pure-Ideology branch.
+Preserve the [Peace of Westphalia as a historical marker of negotiated coexistence](0060-culture-program-ecology.semantic-definition.md#westphalia-as-a-marker-of-negotiated-coexistence): the 1648 settlement ended the Thirty Years' War and contained unresolved confessional disagreement through political, legal, constitutional, and jurisdictional arrangements.
+Make the soft-secession relation explicit but
+bounded: a continuing common legal shell plus separate territorial first-order jurisdictions can reduce the questions requiring one compulsory central answer.
+Assign the ruler-centred *ius reformandi* principally to Augsburg (1555).
+Westphalia (1648) restored and extended that settlement while stabilizing much of the confessional distribution to 1624 and protecting specified nonconforming practice and conscience.
+Do not import ruler-prescribed confession into the person-centred proposal or turn the historical analogy into proof that every conflict is negotiable, the origin of sovereign nation-states, complete religious liberty, abolition of coercion, or an exact implementation of the project's lifted pluralist or soft-secession design.

 For a proposed constitutional classification orientation or new pole, identify the independent governing question, unit and scale, endpoint definitions, observable